Anthony and Cleopatra

 It is not, of course, claimed that Shakespeare had heard of Elizabeth’s inquiries about her rival, or even that he was echoing her speech to Parliament.
 It is merely suggested that in two scenes where Cleopatra’s conduct has been stigmatized as unregal, Shakespeare came uncannily close to contemporary examples of queenly behavior — closer, indeed, than Samuel Daniel did in his statuesque portrait.
 (Muir 200)

-In Athens, Antony gripes to Octavia about Caesar waging new war on Pompey and insulting Antony publicly.
+In Athens, Anthony gripes to Octavia about Caesar waging new war on Pompey and insulting Anthony publicly.
 “If I lose my honor, / I lose myself” (III.iv.22-23).
 Antony must build his army.
 Octavia will visit Caesar and try to smooth things over: “Wars ‘twixt you twain would be / As if the world should cleave, and that slain men / Should solder up the rift” (III.iv.30-32) — she’s been reading Henry V.

-Eros (another friend of Antony) tells Enobarbus that as soon as Caesar and Lepidus defeated Pompey, Caesar turned on Lepidus, who is now imprisoned for letter-writing treachery.
+Eros (another friend of Anthony) tells Enobarbus that as soon as Caesar and Lepidus defeated Pompey, Caesar turned on Lepidus, who is now imprisoned for letter-writing treachery.
 Enobarbus comments: “Then, world, thou hast a pair of chaps [jaws] — no more, / And throw between them all the food thou hast, / They’ll grind th’ one the other” (III.v.13-15).
 Antony is reportedly vowing revenge on the officer who killed Pompey.

-In Rome, Caesar tells Maecenas and Agrippa about Antony’s having returned to Egypt, appointing Cleopatra Queen of Egypt, lower Syria, Cyprus, and Lydia, and giving conquered lands to his own young sons.
+In Rome, Caesar tells Maecenas and Agrippa about Anthony’s having returned to Egypt, appointing Cleopatra Queen of Egypt, lower Syria, Cyprus, and Lydia, and giving conquered lands to his own young sons.
 Cleopatra was dressed as the goddess Isis in this spectacle.
-Caesar claims Antony sent a letter demanding some of Pompey’s lands in Sicily and accusing Caesar of imprisoning Lepidus for another land-grab.
+Caesar claims Anthony sent a letter demanding some of Pompey’s lands in Sicily and accusing Caesar of imprisoning Lepidus for another land-grab.
 Caesar has replied with an explanation of the Lepidus situation and a land compromise which he figures Antony will reject.

 The scene brings up all the main characters’ self-deceptions.